-The EEZ Act framework is closely based on the RMA framework.
+The EEZ Act framework is largely based on the RMA framework.
 For this reason, case law developed under the RMA will be highly persuasive (although not binding) under the EEZ Act where there are strong similarities in the provisions.
-However, there are a number of important differences.
+However, there are a number of important differences, including the purpose.
 For example, the activity status of marine activities is defined in regulations with limited public involvement compared to the RMA which requires a rigorous public process for their development.
 Another difference is that the EEZ Act requires notification requirements to be defined in regulations instead of being determined on a case-by-case basis by the consent authority.

-The EEZ Act only recently came into force on 28 June 2013, so it is not yet clear how it will be applied in practice.
+The EEZ Act came into force on 28 June 2013 and practice associated with its application is still evolving.
 This website will be updated as case law guidance becomes available and evolves.